vorner/tokio-jsonrpc/README.md

 This is *work in progress*, most of the functionality is still missing and the API of what exists is likely to change.

+Currently it contains the lower-level parts, parsing the messages and sending anwers.
+A small example how to use these can be found in the [echo params](examples/echo_params.rs) program.

 ## License

 Licensed under either of